Planning an itinerary for 3 days in Madeira is an amazing start to your vacation!

 With a wildcard like this, it’s best to plan for earlier on in the trip in case you need to move itinerary items around later!
 Flexibility is key!

-You have three options when it comes to hiking Pico do Ariero:
+You have three options to get to Pico do Ariero:

 Book a Tour

-Booking a guided tour to visit Pico do Ariero offers not just the convenience of transport, but also the expertise of a local guide who can enhance the experience with rich historical and ecological insights.
+Booking a guided tour to visit Pico do Ariero offers not just the convenience of transport but also the expertise of a local guide.

 Tours typically include pick up and drop off from your accommodation, all necessary equipment for a safe hike, and often a traditional Madeiran meal.

-Prices for these tours vary but expect to pay around $50-$100 per person.
+Prices for these tours vary but you can expect to pay around $50-$100 per person.

 I visited Pico do Ariero with a transportation service and highly recommend this option.